LittleRichard/learntocode/README.md

 # Learn to Code!

 This repository is a collection of scripts that are used to teach programming.
+The concepts should be broadly applicable, but we'll be learning Python since it's approachable, has lots of libraries you can import to do complicated things for you (more on this later), and is very well supported by the open source community.

 ## Set up your development environment
 ### Operating system